- Home

 Weight: 50

-Generally tolerant but some social and economic divides persist.
+Generally tolerant society but some discrimination reported.